stevenagechessclub/stevenagechessclub.github.io/md/home.md

 More details including competition rules can be found on the [E2E4 Chess Results & Grading](https://www.e2-e4.co.uk/chess-results/) website.

 Herts Division 1 is extremely competitive and has several titled players, e.g. 1 GM and several IM and FMs.
 Any strong players are more than welcome to join our 1st team for a challenge.

+## New Members

+Please feel free to come along on a Monday night.
+There's no committment, you can try the club for a few weeks to see if it's right for you.

+Sometimes we have visiting clubs and it can be quite busy, so please do make yourself known as you arrive and we can arrange a friendly game for you.
+Or let us know in advance by emailing stevenage-chess-club@googlegroups.com and we'll keep an eye out for you.

 ## Coaching